- Current PhD Students

 At what point do I need to form my doctoral committee?
 What are the rules to choosing a committee?

 Doctoral Committees in the Scripps Department consist of a minimum of five (5) members who hold instructional titles and at least four (4) of the five (5) members must hold professorial titles of any rank.
 Committee members are chosen from at least two departments, and at least two members must represent academic specialties that differ from the student’s specialty.
 All committees must include one tenured or emeritus UCSD faculty member from outside’s the students major department.
 Generally four members of the committee are from the Scripps Department, although it is not unusual for one of the four to be from another UC Campus or another Department at UCSD.
 The fifth member must be a tenured or emeritus professor (Professor or Associate Professor) from another department at UCSD.
-You can review OGS's doctoral committee membership chart to determine that all five members you have chosen are able to serve on your committee.
+You can review the Graduate Division's doctoral committee membership chart to determine that all five members you have chosen are able to serve on your committee.
 For your qualifying exam, all committee members must be present for and must sign the form.
 If you have more questions about your committee or you are ready to submit names, please contact Gilbert Bretado in the Department Office.

 I have advanced to candidacy, now how can I ensure that I have done everything needed before my defense date?

 Consult with the Scripps Department Office to make sure all requirements are complete.
 Please inform Gilbert Bretado of your dissertation title, date and where it will be held.
 If you are planning to have a defense party at Surfside, please contact the Department Office.